unixoide/5th-echelon/README.md

 - Invite other players (requires additional APIs to talk to)
 - Matchmaking (requires additional APIs to talk to)
 - NAT Traversal (required for actual play)
+- Shared save games between modded and genuine game version (stored at different locations so no progress is lost)

 ## Additional Tools